 A kickboard is a board that’s installed across the bottom of a fence.
 It’s often used to prevent rot by elevating the pickets.
 Some people also like them for aesthetic reasons.
-But if you have a small dog who likes to squeeze under your fence and rampage through the neighborhood, a kickboard could contain Killer.
+For small dogs who might see the gap under your fence as an escape route to the world beyond, a well-placed kickboard can serve as an effective fence barrier, ensuring your pint-sized explorer stays within the boundaries of your backyard.

 5. Dog run with gate